dzwillia/vue-grid/README.md

 ></grid>
 ```

-Please note that for now he JSON payload must be formatted as follows:
+Please note that for now the JSON payload must be formatted as follows:

 ```json
 {